defold/doc/docs/en/manuals/material.md

   - `FILTER_MODE_LINEAR_MIPMAP_LINEAR` uses linear interpolation to compute the value in each of two maps and then interpolates linearly between these two values.

 Max Anisotropy
-: The level of anisotropy for texture samplers.
-If anisotropic filtering is not enabled the parameter will not do anything, and it will be set to 1 as default.
+: Anisotropic filtering is an advanced filtering technique that takes multiple samples, blending the results together.
+This setting controls the level of anisotropy for the texture samplers.
+If anisotropic filtering is not supported by the GPU the parameter will not do anything, and it will be set to 1 as default.

 ## Constants buffers